 - 2.8 These limits apply to proposals for new residential development and to proposals at existing housing sites.
-For example, if a proposal was for development at a single existing household, such as an extension or change the use of land to create additional parking space, the limits in Table 3 should also apply. - 2.9 One space is defined as a space for parking one car e.g. a single garage, driveway or hardstanding.
-However, for new developments, garages will only be counted as a parking space where they meet the minimum size requirements of 6m X 3m. - 2.10 Evidence shows that garages are often not used for parking provision, and are instead used for storage, or eventually converted into living accommodation.
-In line with advice contained within Manual for Streets and Roads in Hertfordshire, garages will only be counted as a parking space where they meet the minimum size requirements above, thus allowing for both storage and parking provision to be made. - 1 Please note, the Council has made an Article 4 Direction which removes permitted development rights for changes of use from C3 (Residential) to C4 (HMO)
+For example, if a proposal was for development at a single existing household, such as an extension for an additional bedroom or a change the use of land to create additional parking space, the limits in Table 3 should be applied to the size of proposed development.
+For example, if a single house was being extended from a 3-bed to a 4-bed property, the finished house should have 3 parking spaces (2.5 rounded up to 3). - 1 Please note, the Council has made an Article 4 Direction which removes permitted development rights for changes of use from C3 (Residential) to C4 (HMO)